htdebeer/pandocomatic/README.md

 pandocomatic -i on_teaching_maths.md
 ```

 With just two lines of pandoc metadata, I can tell pandocomatic what template to use when converting a file.
-Adding file-specific pandoc options to the conversion process is as easy as adding a `pandoc` property with those options to the `pandocomatic` metadata property in the source file.
+Adding file-specific pandoc options to the conversion process is as easy as adding a `pandoc` property with those options to the `pandocomatic_` metadata property in the source file.

+Note that the pandocomatic YAML property is named `pandocomatic_`.
+Pandoc has the [convention](http://pandoc.org/MANUAL.html#metadata-blocks) that YAML property names ending with an underscore will be ignored by pandoc and can be used by programs like pandocomatic.
+Pandocomatic adheres to this convention.
+However, for backwards compatibility the property name `pandocomatic` still works, it just will not be ignored by pandoc.

 Once I had written a number of related documents this way, it was a small step to enable pandocomatic to convert directories as well as files.
 Just like that, pandocomatic can be used as a *static site generator*!